prichardsondev/loragps/README.md

     npm install geojson
     zip index.js and node_modules
     upload to s3 bucket
+    import into lambda

+    runs some tests in Lambda console to make sure it working

     you'll need an api gateway -> single post method with LAMBDA_PROXY integration

-    runs some tests in Lambda console to make sure it working

     add The Things Network http integration to your api gateway endpoint